William D. Cohan: Career

 Cohan was an investigative reporter for the Raleigh Times.
 He then worked on Wall Street for seventeen years as a mergers and acquisitions banker.
 He spent six years at Lazard Frères in New York, then Merrill Lynch, and later became a managing director at JP Morgan Chase.
 He also worked for two years at GE Capital.

-Since 2013, he has served as a trustee of the National Humanities Center in Research Triangle Park, NC.
+Since 2013, he has been a trustee of the National Humanities Center in Research Triangle Park, NC.

-He is a distinguished author known for his acclaimed works delving into the intricacies of Wall Street.
-Among his notable publications are Money and Power: How Goldman Sachs Came to Rule the World, House of Cards: A Tale of Hubris and Wretched Excess on Wall Street, and The Last Tycoons: The Secret History of Lazard Frères & Co., which earned him the prestigious 2007 FT/Goldman Sachs Business Book of the Year Award.
-In February 2017, he added Why Wall Street Matters to his repertoire, published by Random House.
+His books include Money and Power: How Goldman Sachs Came to Rule the World, House of Cards: A Tale of Hubris and Wretched Excess on Wall Street, Why Wall Street Matters, Power Failure: The Rise and Fall of an American Icon, and The Last Tycoons: The Secret History of Lazard Frères & Co., for which he won the 2007 FT/Goldman Sachs Business Book of the Year Award.

-His exploration of the Duke lacrosse scandal, The Price of Silence, became a New York Times bestseller upon its release in April 2014.
-His more personal work, "Four Friends," offers insight into the lives of four high school companions and was published by Flatiron Press in July 2019.

-His latest endeavour, Power Failure: The Rise and Fall of an American Icon, released in November 2022, chronicles the remarkable ascent and sudden decline of the General Electric Company, once revered as the world's most valuable and esteemed corporation.

-Formerly serving as a special correspondent at Vanity Fair, Cohan co-founded Puck, a daily digital news and opinion platform, where his focus remains on Wall Street and broader business matters.
-His expertise extends to various publications including The New York Times, The Financial Times, and Bloomberg BusinessWeek, among others.

-Cohan has contributed columns to DealBook at The New York Times and BloombergView.
-He frequently provides analysis on networks like CNN, CNBC, MSNBC, and BBC-TV, and has made appearances on renowned shows such as The Daily Show with Jon Stewart, The Charlie Rose Show, and CBS This Morning.
-Additionally, he is a sought-after guest on NPR, BBC, and Bloomberg radio programs.
-Formerly, he served as a contributing editor on Bloomberg TV.
+Controversy

+Price of Silence

+Cohan authored "The Price of Silence: The Duke Lacrosse Scandal, the Power of the Elite, and the Corruption of Our Great Universities" about the Duke lacrosse rape hoax.
+It has been criticized for false claims, no new evidence, overreliance on disbarred and disgraced DA, Mike Nifong, and fringe theories.
+Cohan, after speaking with Crystal Mangum stated, "that I am convinced something happened."
+In 2024, Mangum finally confessed to fabricating the rape, and falsely accusing the players.
+Cohan has not printed any correction or publicly acknowledged Mangum's statement.